dleewo/kubernetes-the-hard-way-bare-metal/docs/03-compute-resources.md

 ### Firewall Rules

+The variousnodes must be able to communicate with each other over a variety of ports.
+It would easiest to not have any firewall enabled.
+By default, a new install of Ubuntu wll not have any firewall enabled.

 ### Kubernetes Public IP Address

-KeySey Hightowers uses an external load balancer to expose the cluster.
-That loadbalancer would distrbute requests amonst the three control plane nodes.
+Keylsey Hightower uses an external load balancer to expose the cluster.
+That load balancer would distrbute requests amonst the three control plane nodes.
 Since this install is local on bare metal, I will use a single server running NGINX that will act as the load balancer.

 ## Servers